nens/threedi-docs/source/i_what_is_mi.rst

 *Demo of the modelling process*

 For an overview of the interface and its components visit the :ref:`mi_overview` page.
 For more detailed information on the modelling workflow, visit the :ref:`workflow` page.
 There are also multiple tutorials available on how to work with the 3Di Modeller Interface.
-A good starting point is the :ref:`Workflow Tutorial <tutorial1_workflow>`.
+A good starting point is the :ref:`Tutorial 2 <tutorial2_2dflatmodel>`.

 This user manual is structured along the common workflow: